danrlu/nextflow_cheatsheet/README.md

 - DSL2 also enforce that each process takes only 1 input channel, so all inputs needs to be combined into 1 channel.
 See **Nextflow_cheatsheet_channel**.

 ### Nextflow reports
 - Having `report.enabled = true` and `timeline.enabled = true` in the config will let Nextflow write out report for the run.
-They will contain resource usage, status for each execution, path to working directory and time spent queueing and running for each step.
-Extremely useful for troubleshooting and optimize resources.
+- They contain resource usage, status for each execution, path to working directory and time spent queueing and running for each step.
+- Extremely useful for troubleshooting and optimize resources.